 The Social Innovation and Entrepreneurship (SIE) Lab at UNC School of Social Work supports students and faculty in exploring, designing, and implementing new ways of addressing complex social problems.
-SIE Lab has helped Master of Social Work students launch social venture startups and offers space for meetings and co-working within the School.
+Among its activities, SIE Lab has helped Master of Social Work students launch social venture startups.

 Mission and history

 SIE Lab uses an interdisciplinary lens to facilitate connections between MSW students and colleagues in other fields and professions, including public health, business, law, government, and technology.

 Through its expansive network of research faculty, data analysts, and subject matter experts, SIE Lab also provides consulting services to nonprofits and social enterprises.
 Consulting and technical assistance is available for assessment needs, evaluation, strategic planning, and capacity building.